-What are the differences between outright funds and federal matching funds?
+What are the differences between outright funds and matching funds?
 What is cost sharing?

-Outright funds are awarded on a non-matching basis, which means they are not contingent on additional fundraising.
+Outright funds are awarded on a non-matching basis.
+They are not contingent on additional fund-raising.

-Federal matching funds require a recipient to obtain nonfederal gift funds from third parties before the matching funds are released.
-See NEH Federal Matching Funds Guidelines.
+Matching funds require a recipient to obtain nonfederal gift funds from third parties before the matching funds are released.